-Sustainable Management of Forests - Species Conservation - Reducing Deer Impact This is an old version of the page Date published: 19 July, 2023 Date superseded: 28 November, 2023 For recent changes to this guidance, please see the bottom of the page .
+Sustainable Management of Forests - Species Conservation - Reducing Deer Impact Date published: 8 March, 2024 For recent changes to this guidance, please see the bottom of the page.

 Table of Contents Aim Grant support Application eligibility criteria Supporting information Scoring criteria How to claim Technical guidance Recent changes Previous versions Download guidance Aim The aim of this option is to reduce deer impacts to a level that will allow the regeneration of unprotected soft conifer and broadleaved species at a landscape scale, to help promote the regeneration of new woodlands, diversify forests and improve their conservation value.
 Grants are available to help reduce deer numbers or maintain them at a level where the natural regeneration and development of species vulnerable to deer browsing can be achieved, this will normally require average densities of less than in the range of five to 10 deer per square kilometre Grant support This is an annual grant to support the costs of labour for culling and monitoring deer populations.
 The rate is £6 per hectare, per year for up to a maximum of five years.